Why should fun and learning stop during Summer?

 Cancellation & Refund Policy

-GRPC cancellation policies are based on our investment in staff, course planning, as well as materials and equipment purchases before your course.
-We have changed our refund policy this year, please read it carefully.
+GRPC cancellation policies are based on our investment in staff, program planning, as well as materials and equipment purchases before sessions take place.
+Listed below is our refund policy for Camp Guadalupe, please read it carefully.

 Time & Amount Refundable